rmilejcz/workspace/README.md

 In this one-hour challenge, you'll implement **one core component** of a WordPress weather widget plugin.
 The plugin structure and WordPress simulation environment have been set up for you, allowing you to test your implementation without a full WordPress installation.

+## Important Note About Weather Data

+**This challenge uses mock weather data** - there is no actual API connection required.
+The mock data is provided in the `get_mock_weather_data()` method in the Weather_API class.
+Your implementation should work with this mock data as if it were coming from a real API.

 ## Available Files

 You'll be working with these files: